Mikejo5000/vsts-docs-pr/docs/pipelines/release/cosmos-db-ci-cd.md

 * A VSTS organization.
 If you don't have one, you can [create one for free](https://go.microsoft.com/fwlink/?LinkId=307137).
 If your team already has one, then make sure you are an administrator of the project you want to use.
 * A SQL API based Cosmos DB instance.
 If you don't have one, you can follow the initial steps in [this tutorial](https://docs.microsoft.com/azure/cosmos-db/create-sql-api-dotnet) to create a Cosmos DB instance and collection.

-## Clone a sample Azure Web App to your VSTS repository
+## Clone a sample Cosmos DB and Azure Web App to your repository

 This sample shows you how to use the Microsoft Azure Cosmos DB service to store and access data from an ASP.NET MVC application hosted on Azure App Service.
 The application is a simple TODO application.
 You can learn more about the sample application [here](https://github.com/Azure-Samples/documentdb-dotnet-todo-app).